'A miracle': State Police track down $70,000 worth of jewelry stolen from family at Logan Airport

 The Agrawal family took the moment to remind travelers to keep their guard up in and around airports.
 The family said they are generally hypervigilant in keeping track of their belongings but admit they let their guard down for a split second.

-"Getting that phone call was just a miracle," said Raka.
+"Getting that phone call was just, it was a miracle," said Raka.
 "It was literally a miracle."

 for more features.